Shanthini-25/100-days-coding-challenge/README.md

 For the given input number calculate the double of it without using arithmetic operator.
 Input : 4
 Output : 8

+DAY - 28
+Get an input string from user and print it in reverse order.
+Input : Hello
+Output : olleH